chutney-testing/chutney-testing.github.io-legacy/docs/index.md

 Chutney helps you test deployed applications and validate functional requirements.
 Chutney provides you a set of capabilities for executing your scenario without having to write and maintain glue code.

+You can find out a comprehensive list of what Chutney can do in the [documentation](actions/introduction.md).
 You can learn more about the [concepts](concepts.md) behind.

 # [Get started !](getting_started/setup)